-Staff Comments: As documented in the public comments, the proposed Development Plan should provide a well-defined canopy of trees that provide an attractive and comfortable streetscape.
+Staff Comments: The proposed Development Plan should provide a well-defined canopy of trees that provide an attractive and comfortable streetscape.

 Article 6.E.4.
 Public Landscaping

 Public Landscaping standards are identified in Chapter 703, Article 6.E.4 as follows: